 NOTES ON COMPONENTS

 Above, the power socket on a pre-production Defiant currently in the UK.
-Modern (and 1970s) US connectors look as though they should fit, but don't, being among other things, 1/4" too large.
-It has been a real pain trying to find an old one that does.
+Modern (and 1970s) US connectors look as though they should fit, but are unfortunately 1/4" too large.
+Suitable original connectors are extremely difficult to find these days.

-However, through Ebay in the States, it has been possible to find an original - made by Amphenol.
+Through ebay in the States, however, it has been possible to find an original - made by Amphenol.
 The socket section was always supplied separately - ie. without the shrouding body - in two forms: loose (part no. 160-10N), or on a steel mounting plate (part no. 160-2N).
 The steel mounting plate is easily removed.
 The body, which also fits a loose (male) plug section (part no. 160-11N), came separately too: part no. unknown at present.
 The socket on the amp by the way is part no. 160-5N.

 Amphenol had a factory at Whitstable, down the Kent coast from Erith, and it was presumably from there - or at least via the factory there - that the assemblies came.
 Whether they were stocked at all widely in British electrical shops in the 1960s seems highly doubtful - perhaps the larger shops in big cities had one or two for US-made radios - but no more than that.
 Lose the cable and the amp was pretty much dead in the water.

 Manfred Mann managed to hang on to his though (see above):

 One thing that bedevilled early solid state amps was the quality of transistors, particularly the main power ones.
 Indeed, that was one of the principal reasons why the 7-series had a valve power section.